jmcmullen/qr-kit/README.md

-# QR Code API
+# QR Kit

-This template offers a straightforward solution for generating customizable, dynamic QR codes.
-It's designed for seamless integration into websites, emails, and more.
+This template enables the creation of QR codes at the edge for quick response times and low latency.
+It can be easily integrated into various digital platforms like websites and emails.

 ## Deploy your own